 Explore nine of the atmospheric caverns, experiencing their ancient and mysterious past.
 You can see why television programmes like Dr Who and Merlin have been filmed here many times.
-Walk through exciting, sometimes eerie, and impressive caverns connected by winding passageways, follow in the footsteps of generations of miners, that also included young children.
+You walk through exciting, sometimes eerie, and impressive caverns, following in the footsteps of generations of miners, that also included young children.
 You may even catch a glimpse of the 'Old Man' that miners believed haunted the Caves - there have been lots of sightings by visitors!

 - Fun for all the family

 - Cool in sweltering summer!
 10 degrees all year round - bring a pullover.

 - Atmospheric mine workings with nine impressive caverns.

 - Fascinating displays throughout

 - Visitor centre with Phyllis Lewis 'Forest Story' ceramic figures collection.

 - Great things happening - keep looking at our events page

 - Guided tours for pre-booked groups

 - Caving activities - see events page and Deep Level Caving